 we can at least have this much fun.

 As you may know, in order to be called Champagne the product must be produced within the boundaries of the Champagne Region in France.
 This Region was delineated many generations ago and must be adhered to with strict regulations.
-Therefore, when you look at the prices of Champagne and wonder why they are so high, you must realize all the many factors that go into the making of that final bottle. (from Q – At the end of the history and making of champagne, we have some choice suggestions for you).
+Therefore, when you look at the prices of Champagne and wonder why they are so high, you must realize all the many factors that go into the making of that final bottle.

 SELECTING THE CUVÉE (La Cuvée)